mikbe/hashmodel/README.markdown

 ## Version History

-0.3.0.beta1 - 2011.01.09
+0.3.0.beta2 - 2011.01.09

+* Changed name for require to mirror name of app (require 'hashmodel' instead of confusing require 'hash_model')
-* Changed HashModel\#where searches to use symbols instead of @variables.
+* HashModel\#where searches can now use symbols instead of @variables (you can still use @ if you want).
 e.g. hash_model.where{:x == "x" && :y == "y"} instead of the less natural hash_model.where{@x == "x" && @y == "y"}
 * Converted the HashModel filter from a proc to a string so it can be viewed and allows the above behavior.
 * Removed Jeweler and converted to Bundler gem building.